study-ORCATech-cloud/docker-labs/Basics/LAB05-Debugging/README.md

 cd debug-app
 ```

-Follow these steps:
+TODO:
+1. Read the README.md file in the debug-app directory for specific instructions
-1. Build and run the buggy Flask application
+2. Build and run the buggy Flask application
-2. Identify the issues using Docker debugging techniques
+3. Use Docker debugging techniques to identify all 10 issues in the app
-3. Fix the issues in the Dockerfile and application code
+4. Implement your own solutions for each issue in the Dockerfile and app.py
-4. Verify the fixes by rebuilding and running the container
+5. Test your fixes to ensure they resolve the problems
+6. Document which debugging techniques helped you find each issue

 ### Task 10: Using Advanced Debugging Tools